toiletman74/MPHrandomizer/README.md

 3. Don't put letters in the Seed entry box, it will crash
 4. It is in logic right now to do bomb jumps in the incubation vaults so your first beam can be placed in incubation vault 02 or 03
 5. I will eventually make the randomizer unpack and repack the rom on it's own
+6. If loading up the rom on twilight menu on the 3ds and a red screen shows up repack the rom with dslazy (idk why but sometimes the 3ds doesn't like the rom)

 # How to use